 Associate Director of Project Development and Coordination

 Joana Jansen focuses on the overlap of Native American language documentation with language revitalization, and her work integrates research, teaching, and outreach.
-She is a linguist, teacher trainer and project manager, and is the coordinator of NILI’s Summer Institute.
+She is a linguist, teacher trainer, curriculum developer and project manager, and is the coordinator of NILI’s yearly Summer Institute.
 She works with speakers and learners of Native languages at the UO and beyond to support language documentation, description, archiving and teaching goals.
 She holds a doctorate in linguistics from UO.
 Research interests include language teacher education, collaborative research models for mutually beneficial work involving academic institutions and Tribal communities, and linguistic description, analysis and revitalization of the Ichishkíin/ Sahaptin language.

 Dr. Virginia Beavert

 Yakama Nation Elder, Sahaptin Language Teacher, University of Oregon

-Since the 1970’s, Ms. Beavert has been a key figure in teaching and preserving her Native language.
+Since the 1970’s, Dr. Beavert has been a key figure in teaching and preserving her Native language.
 She has taught introductory through advanced classes to students of all ages.

 She served as Scholar in Residence of Sahaptin Language and Culture at Heritage University in Toppenish Washington.
 She has taught Yakima Ichishkiin at the Northwest Indian Language Institute at the University of Oregon (UO) since 2000 and as an instructor of Ichishkiin at UO’s World Language Academy at UO since 2008.
 She holds a doctorate in Linguistics from the University of Oregon.

 Associate Director of Educational Technology, Senior Instructor

 Robert Elliott has worked as a classroom based instructor, online instructor and teacher trainer at the University of Oregon’s, American English Institute and the Language Teaching Studies MA program.
 He has contributed at NILI since 2009 as a technology specialist and instructional designer.
 He currently coordinates the NILI online education classes, and leads several youth outreach projects, training tribal High School students to develop digital language materials for younger learners, and is currently overseeing the development of the NILI Resource Center, an online source for materials for Indigenous language teachers.